The Orb discography

-The discography of European electronic music group The Orb includes sixteen studio albums, one live album, six compilation albums, four remix albums, four mix albums, two video albums, ten extended plays, fifteen singles and twenty-two music videos.
+The discography of European electronic music group the Orb includes eighteen studio albums, one live album, eight compilation albums, four remix albums, four mix albums, two video albums, ten extended plays, thirty-four singles and twenty-two music videos.
 Founded by Alex Paterson and Jimmy Cauty in 1988, the group's first release was the extended play Kiss EP, issued in May 1989.
 The single "A Huge Ever Growing Pulsating Brain That Rules from the Centre of the Ultraworld", which marked the group's first foray into the ambient house genre, was released in October 1989 on Adam Morris and Martin Glover's record label WAU!
 Mr. Modo Recordings.
 It was later re-issued by Big Life and peaked at number 78 in the United Kingdom despite sample clearance issues.
-Following Cauty's departure from the group, The Orb signed a long-term recording contract with Big Life and released their debut studio album The Orb's Adventures Beyond the Ultraworld in April 1991.
+Following Cauty's departure from the group, the Orb signed a long-term recording contract with Big Life and released their debut studio album The Orb's Adventures Beyond the Ultraworld in April 1991.
 It peaked at number 29 in the United Kingdom and has since been recognized as a seminal album of the ambient house genre.
 "Little Fluffy Clouds" and "Perpetual Dawn" were released as singles from the album.